mobilemind/pastelets/README.md

 Build Notes
 ----------

-The included Makefile requires:
-	perl 5
-	make
+The make file requires the Java-based htmlcompressor and yuicompressor included in the lib folder.
+It also requires the bash shell, make, perl, tidy, jsl, gzip and optionally uses growlnotify.

-The project has been built successively on Mac OS X 10.7 and Windows 7 (w/ cygwin 1.79) with perl 5, and GNU Make 3.8.
+The project has been built successfully on Mac OS X 10.7 and Windows 7 (w/ cygwin 1.79) with GNU Make 3.8, perl 5, tidy, JavaScript Lint 0.3.0, and growlnotify 1.3.

 Tom King, December 25, 2011